West Somerset College: Facilities

 The school is housed in a number of buildings of various ages.
-There are separate buildings for the Sixth Form block, common room for Sixth Form pupils, Skills and Enterprise Centre which was opened in 2008 and a large Farm Unit where pupils are taught agricultural skills.
+There are separate buildings for the Sixth Form block, common room for Sixth Form pupils, Skills and Enterprise Centre which was opened in 2008.
 The Skills and Enterprise building allows pupils to study subjects like, Hair and Beauty, Hairdressing, Hospitality, Animal Care, Construction etc.

 All classrooms have digital projectors and some classrooms have interactive whiteboards with laptops and/or PCs available for use by pupils.